hawkeye64/quasar-mixin-colorize/README.md

 })
 ```

-The above example is an example.
+The above is a simple example.
 Basically, if color and backgroundColor are not set, then nothing will happen.
 The third parameter, takes and object and the function returns the same object, with style modifications.

 Another use case might be where you want to use the values provided by colorize to set your own variables.
 See this example of how [QRibbon](https://github.com/quasarframework/app-extension-qribbon) handles it (simplified version for illustrative purposes).